KelseyRM/SOFTENG751_Group_14/README.md

 ### Testing

+>Note: Since the graph generation relies on a number of random functions, it can take a while to generate the graphs and therefore run the tests.
+To avoid this taking too long we recommend setting the **<num_seconds>** parameter when benchmarking, as specified below.

 Before running the correctnes and benchmarking tests, the `setup.jl` file needs to be run to import all dependencies.

 1. Navigate through directories in the Julia REPL using